yohashinoio/twinkle/README.md

 ```

 ### Mutable parameters
-In this language, parameters are constant by default.<br/>
+In this language, parameters are immutable by default.<br/>
 To make them mutable, use the "mut" qualifier.
 ```rust
 func f(n: i32) -> i32